chasinggreg/DE_Roadmap/Roadmap to become an Azure Data Engineer.md

 ### Test your Learning!

 Once you are done learning the AZ-900 concepts, it’s now time to test your learnings.
-There is a wonderful website called ExamTopics that will have DUMPS (real-time questions) for the certifications.
-You can use this website to answer the questions and test your learnings.
-Make sure you learn all the questions before you book the exam.
 One thing to be aware of is that, for each question, there will be a discussion tab.
 Make sure you read the comments from the discussion and validate the right answer for the question (mostly the highly voted one will be the right answer).
 It is important to check the discussion because sometimes the answer given to the question might be wrong, so please go through the discussion tab for all the questions.

 https://www.examtopics.com/exams/microsoft/az-900/